 Israeli airstrike kills Islamic Jihad commander in Gaza home

-GAZA CITY, Gaza Strip (AP) — A pair of Israeli airstrikes on Tuesday targeted two senior commanders from the Palestinian militant group Islamic Jihad, killing one in Gaza but missing another in Syria, escalating Israel’s confrontation with Iran across the region and threatening to unleash another devastating round of cross-border violence with Palestinian militants.
+GAZA CITY, Gaza Strip (AP) — A pair of Israeli airstrikes targeted senior Islamic Jihad commanders in Gaza and in Syria early on Tuesday, escalating Israel’s confrontation with Iran across the region and threatening to unleash another devastating round of cross-border violence with Palestinian militants.

-In eastern Gaza, the Israeli strike killed Bahaa Abu el-Atta and his wife, setting off a barrage of Gaza-fired rockets that reached as far as the Tel Aviv heartland as the Iranian-backed Islamic Jihad vowed further revenge.
-The military said Abu el-Atta was the mastermind of recent attacks against Israel and the militant group’s top commander in Gaza.
+In eastern Gaza, the Israeli strike killed Bahaa Abu el-Atta and his wife, setting off a furious barrage of rocket attacks reaching as far as the Tel Aviv heartland as Islamic Jihad vowed further revenge.
+The Israeli military says Abu el-Atta was the mastermind of recent attacks against it, and responsible for most of the rocket, sniper and drone fire from the region.

-Meanwhile, Syrian officials said an Israeli airstrike in the capital, Damascus, targeted another Islamic Jihad commander, Akram al-Ajouri, who was not harmed.
+Meanwhile, Syrian state media said an Israeli airstrike in the capital, Damascus, targeted another Islamic Jihad commander, Akram al-Ajouri, who was not harmed.

+The Israeli military had no comment on the strike in Damascus.
 Syria’s state-run news agency said Israeli warplanes fired three missiles at al-Ajouri’s home, killing his son and granddaughter.
-The Israeli military had no comment.

-The airstrikes come at a tenuous time politically for Israel, as Netanyahu leads a caretaker government after two inconclusive elections.
+The airstrikes come at a tenuous time politically for Israel, as Prime Minister Benjamin Netanyahu leads a caretaker government after two inconclusive elections.
 His chief challenger, former military chief Benny Gantz, is currently trying to build a coalition government of his own.
-Gantz said he had been briefed on the airstrike in advance, calling it “the right decision,” and Netanyahu updated his rival on developments later Tuesday, according to the prime minister’s office.

-Minutes after the Iran-backed Palestinian group confirmed the death, barrages of rockets were fired toward Israel.
-Air raid sirens continued to go off throughout the day as far as Tel Aviv.
-In one instance, a rocket landed on a highway, just meters (yards) from a passing vehicle.
-In another, a rocket pierced the roof of a residential home.
+Minutes after the Iran-backed group confirmed the death, barrages of rockets could be heard fired toward Israel.
+Air raid sirens continued to go off throughout the morning, in rapid succession, as far as Tel Aviv.

-In response, Israel shut down crossing points into Gaza and reduced the permissible fishing area off the territory’s coast to 6 nautical miles.
-Schools were closed, and people were instructed to stay home in communities stretching from the Gaza border all the way to Tel Aviv, about 90 kilometers (55 miles) away.
-Public shelters were opened and restrictions placed on large gatherings.
+Israel also shut down crossing points into Gaza and reduced the permissible fishing area off the territory’s coast to 6 nautical miles in anticipation of a looming confrontation and schools were canceled in Israeli communities and towns along the Gaza Strip’s boundary and all the way to Tel Aviv, about 90 kilometers (56 miles) north of Gaza.

-Islamic Jihad often carries out attacks independently of Hamas, the larger militant group that controls Gaza.
-Conricus described Abu el-Atta as a powerful figure in Gaza who often acts alone without instruction even from Iran.
+Islamic Jihad often carries out attacks independent of Hamas, the larger militant group that controls Gaza.
+Conricus described Abu el-Atta as a powerful figure in Gaza who often acts alone without instruction from Tehran or Hamas.

 Israel had no further plans to resume its assassinations of militant leaders — a practice that in the past has triggered heavy fighting.
 “There was no other choice,” Conricus said.